 You can use cPanel’s file manager for various file-related tasks.
-Before we dive into some of the options, let’s have a quick look at the inferface.
+Before we dive into some of the options, let’s have a quick look at the interface.

 Image: cPanel’s File Manager.

-The navigation bar at the top contains two search fields and a Settings menu.
-The search fields are handy if you quickly want to find certain files.
-For instance, website errors are stored in error_log files.
-Typically, an error will be written to an error_log file in the directory in which the error occurs.
-In other words, you may have more than one error_log file – there could be one in the public_html directory, and another in the directory of a specific WordPress plugin.
-If you are debugging an error it is useful to do a search for any file with the name error_log.
+The navigation bar at the top contains two search fields and a settings menu.
+The search fields are handy if you quickly want to find files.
+For instance, website errors are often stored in error_log files.
+Typically, errors are logged in the directory of the script that triggered the error.
+In other words, you may have more than one error_log file.
+There could be one in the public_html directory, and another in the directory of a specific WordPress plugin.
+So, if you are debugging an error then it is useful to do a quick search for any file with the name error_log.

 Image: finding files named error_log.

 A useful option in the Settings menu is Show Hidden Files (dotfiles).
-So-called dotfiles are files (or directories) whose name starts with the dot character.
+So-called dotfiles are files (or directories) whose name starts with a full stop.
 These files are mainly configuration files used by the system and are not displayed by default.

 Image: viewing hidden ‘dotfiles’.

-The directory you are most likely to be interested in is the public_html directory.
+By default, the file manager opens in a new browser tab or window.
+In our example that is the /home/example folder.
+The directory you are most likely to be interested in is public_html.
 This is where, by default, your website files are stored.
 Two other directories that are worth mentioning are .trash and logs.

 The .trash directory is a hidden directory – to see it you need to make sure that dotfiles are displayed.
-You will find the .trash directory in your home directory.
 As the name suggests, the directory contains files you have deleted.
 By default, files you delete are put in the trash, unless you tick a box to permanently delete the file.
 You can restore items in the trash by right-clicking on the file name and selecting Restore.

 If you got a WordPress website then your public_html directory will look similar to the one shown in this image:

 Image: The public_html directory, containing a WordPress install.